-Following the Congressional Budget Office (CBO), the Division of the Budget divides the economy into five sectors: nonfarm business, farm, government, nonfarm housing, and households and nonprofit institutions.
-The nonfarm business sector is by far the largest sector of the economy, comprising 84.1 percent of total GDP during 2000.
+Following the Congressional Budget Office (CBO), the Division of the Budget divides the economy into five sectors: nonfarm business, farm, government, nonfarm housing, and households and nonprofit institutions.1 The nonfarm business sector is by far the largest sector of the economy, comprising 84.1 percent of total GDP during 2000.
 To model this sector, the DOB again follows CBO and adopts a neoclassical growth model incorporating three inputs to the production process: labor as measured by the number of hours worked, the capital stock, and total factor productivity.

 Over the course of an economic expansion, we expect periods during which labor and capital are utilized in magnitudes that are above their most efficient levels.
 Similarly, during recessions, we expect periods when these inputs are underutilized.
 Therefore, we can adjust the inputs to the production process to their "potential" levels by removing the historical movements in these series that can be associated with the business cycle.
-To measure the total potential capital stock, DOB multiplies the U.S. Bureau of Economic Analysis' measure of the real capital stock by the capacity utilization rate, after removing the cyclical component of the latter series by using a methodology developed by the CBO.
-To measure the potential level of the number of hours worked, we remove the cyclical component using the same methodology.
+To measure the total potential capital stock, DOB multiplies the U.S. Bureau of Economic Analysis' measure of the real capital stock by the capacity utilization rate, after removing the potential level of the number of hours worked, we remove the cyclical component using the same methodology.